hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/README.md

 Finally, the `execute()` method runs the query and returns the result set as a list of rows.

-## LiveSQL Dialects

-When assembling a query, LiveSQL automatically generates the appropriate syntax for the database engine in use, making this process completely transparent to developers.
-While common clauses are largely standardized, allowing for minimal noticeable differences, more significant variations often emerge in advanced or less commonly used clauses.

-During application startup, LiveSQL detects the specific database and version for each data source.
-It then selects the appropriate LiveSQLDialect for each one, which manages all syntax changes behind the scenes during query execution.

-Developers can also specify the LiveSQLDialect in the `application.properties` file.
-This option is useful for those who wish to disable the auto-detection feature and declare the dialect explicitly.
-This configuration can be set individually for each data source.
-For more details, see [Designating a LiveSQL Dialect](designating-a-livesql-dialect.md).

 ## LiveSQL Statements

 LiveSQL supports the four essential DML SQL statements: SELECT, INSERT, UPDATE, and DELETE.